-While working on hardware platform (FT90X MM modules), users must ensure that an SD card is inserted into the SD Slot since ESD 4.10 will try to detect the presence of an SD card.
-If the SD card cannot be detected, then the application may fail.
+To ensure proper functioning of the hardware platform (FT90X modules or Raspberry Pi Pico), users need to make sure that an SD card is inserted into the SD slot.
+This is because ESD is programmed to identify the presence of an SD card, and if it fails to do so, the application may not work correctly.